 Current treatment for HIV works by reducing the amount of HIV in the body so the immune system can work normally.
 This doesn’t get rid of HIV completely, but people living with HIV who take medication for their condition can expect a near normal healthy life expectancy.

 HIV is present in blood, semen, vaginal fluids and breast milk.

-The main ways HIV can be passed on to someone else are during unprotected sex, by sharing injecting equipment, and from a mother to her baby during pregnancy, birth or through breastfeeding (if advice is followed during pregnancy the risk of a woman living with HIV passing it on to her baby is almost zero in Scotland).
-There are simple ways to prevent HIV infection in all of these situations.
+HIV can be passed on to someone; during unprotected anal and vaginal sexual intercourse by sharing injecting equipment from a mother to her baby during pregnancy, birth or through breast feeding.
+There are ways of preventing HIV infection in all of these situations.